WoodProgrammer/skript/README.md

 # skript
-Skript is wrapper of the shell command to use them in Python3.x.
+Skript is wrapper of the shell command to use them in Python3.x.This wrapper allows system administrations easily develop shell scripts the person who familiar with Python3.x

 Inspired from ; https://github.com/bitfield/script